-Malware analysis is an important part of preventing and detecting future cyber-attacks.
+Forensic Malware Analysis is an important part of preventing and detecting future cyber-attacks.
 Using malware analysis tools, cyber security experts can analyze the attack lifecycle and glean important forensic details to enhance their threat intelligence.
 Malware stands for malicious software, designed to damage or to infiltrate a computer system without the owner’s informed consent.
 Viruses, Worms, Trojan, Keyloggers and Spyware are the examples of malware.
 In other words we can also say Software that “deliberately fulfils the harmful intent of an attacker” is commonly referred to as malicious software or malware.
 Terms, such as “worm”, “virus”, or “Trojan horse” are used to classify malware samples that exhibit similar malicious behaviour.

-Malware analysis is the process of determining the purpose and functionality of a given malware sample such as a virus, worm, or Trojan horse.
+Forensic Malware Analysis is the process of determining the purpose and functionality of a given malware sample such as a virus, worm, or Trojan horse.
 This process is a necessary step to be able to develop effective detection techniques for malicious code.
 In addition, it is an important prerequisite for the development of removal tools that can thoroughly delete malware from an infected machine.
 Traditionally, malware analysis has been a manual process that is tedious and time-intensive.
 Unfortunately, the number of samples that need to be analyzed by security vendors on a daily basis is constantly increasing.
 The process of analyzing a given program during execution is called dynamic analysis; while static analysis refers to all techniques that analyze a program by inspecting it.

 - Malware Static Analysis

 - Malware Dynamic analysis